Saving Plots to File

 plt.savefig("plot_high_res.png", dpi=300)

-This is useful when preparing plots for printing or publishing.
+This is especially useful when preparing figures for reports, slides, or publications where higher clarity is needed.

 Saving Without Displaying